Hot Markets for High-Tech Manufacturing Jobs

-Greg Matter, Vice President, Tenant Representation, Jones Lang LaSalle (Q3 / Summer 2013)
+Greg Matter, Executive Vice President, Jones Lang LaSalle (Q3 / Summer 2013)

 New research by Jones Lang LaSalle (JLL) has tracked the first increase in technology manufacturing U.S. job growth since 2001.
 After a long period of contraction and job loss, the tech industry is now enjoying a period of stabilization.
 Looking forward, manufacturing employment is projected to see positive net growth, according to the Bureau of Labor Statistics.
 While the rate of growth is expected to be a nominal 0.7 percent between 2013 and 2018, it is a positive sign that the pain endured during the early years of the millennium may be over.

 As a result of domestic technology job growth, demand for industrial space in the tech sector is increasing, particularly in markets with a high concentration of technology firms.
 Unlike other manufacturing operations, these highly automated technology manufacturing facilities are opening with a need for proximity to highly-skilled labor — and so are best located near tech-savvy work force clusters.
 For example, a major cell phone manufacturer recently announced plans to open a plant to assemble smart phones in Fort Worth, Texas.
 The location makes it easier for engineers, many of whom were based in tech-mecca Austin, to make design tweaks in response to shifting customer tastes.